dmelichar/dmelichar/README.md

 * :hammer: I focus on building web applications and system tools.

-* :toolbox: I dabble in other topics like Machine Learning and DevOps.
+* :toolbox: I worked on topics like Machine Learning and DevOps.

 * :books: I am doing a masters in computer science.